skoef/zfsync/README.md

 Using ZFS opens up the really cool possibility to send snapshots to remote ZFS enabled servers, but managing synchronization of your snapshots can turn out more difficult. `zfsync` makes keeping these snapshots in sync easy.

+It offers a purely in shell written script, and works without any dependencies on FreeBSD systems.

 TL;DR:

 `zfsync -H remote.host -T tank/backups/myhost zroot/precious/data`

 syncs all filesystems from zroot/precious/data to the remote host.